 The Holy month of Ramadan is finally here.
 It is time to fast and purify the mind.
-We all know the struggle of bearing hunger and thirst, but that’s not the only obstacles during Ramadan.
+We all know the struggle of bearing hunger and thirst, but that’s not the only obstacle during Ramadan.
 Many people are concerned about bad breath during fasting, which is medically known as halitosis.

 - Dry Skin Face: Common Causes and What to do About it

-- Liposuction: What it is & Side Effects
+- Liposuction: What It is & Side Effects

 - The Different Types of Dental Implants